aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/50-table-viewer/100-discovery.md

 ## Reading documentation

-Browse to the [cdk-dynamo-table-viewer page](https://pypi.org/project/cdk-dynamo-table-viewer/) on pypi.org and read the module documentation.
+Browse to the [cdk-dynamo-table-view page](https://pypi.org/project/cdk-dynamo-table-view/) on pypi.org and read the module documentation.

 There is some documentation about how to use the table viewer in the README but it is all focused on TypeScript rather than Python.
 So, we will walk through the process of using a third-party construct in Python.